Table of Contents

 Click above to view or download this fact sheet as a PDF slide presentation

 Treatment as prevention has been in use since the 1990s, when research showed that pregnant women living with HIV who used Retrovir (an HIV drug also called zidovuzine or AZT) greatly reduced the risk of spreading HIV to their babies.
 It has now become standard practice to test pregnant women for HIV, provide HIV drugs to women living with HIV during pregnancy, delivery, and breastfeeding, and give HIV drugs to the babies of women living with HIV.
-All of this is referred to as preventing mother-to-child transmission (PMTCT) or vertical transmission.
-If a mother takes the correct medical precautions, the chances of spreading or transmitting HIV to her baby can go down from about one in four (when not taking any HIV drugs) to less than one in 50 (when taking proper HIV drugs).
+All of this is referred to as preventing mother-to-child transmission (PMTCT); PMTCT is also known as perinatal or vertical transmission.
+If a mother takes the correct medical precautions, the chances of spreading or transmitting HIV to her baby can go down from about one in four (when not taking any HIV drugs) to less than one in 100 (when taking proper HIV drugs).

 In 2011, an important study called HPTN 052 showed that HIV treatment could greatly reduce the chances of an adult living with HIV spreading HIV to another adult through sexual contact.
 This study took place in Africa, Asia, and the US, and it showed that members of heterosexual couples who were living with HIV and took HIV drugs could reduce the spread of HIV to their HIV-negative partners by up to 96 percent.
 It is important to note that this effect occurred when the members of the couples living with HIV took HIV drugs even though they did not have any HIV-related symptoms and their CD4 counts were between 350 and 500.

 Based on the results of the HPTN 052 study, Michel Sidibé, the Executive Director of UNAIDS, stated that: